doc4d/docs/docs/ViewPro/method-list.md

 |vk remove table option keep data|1|Keep the data|
 |vk remove table option keep style|2|Keep the style|

-You can define where to remove the table in the optional *sheet* parameter using the sheet index (indexing starts at 0)
+Table names are defined at sheet level.
+You can specify where the table is located using the optional *sheet* parameter (indexing starts at 0).

 #### Example

 To remove the "people" table in the second sheet and keep the data in the cells:

 ```4d
-VP REMOVE TABLE("ViewProArea"; "people"; 1; 2)
+VP REMOVE TABLE("ViewProArea"; "people"; vk remove table option keep data; 2)
 ```

 #### See also